dawoodata89/Gen-AI-LLMs/README.md

 The project uses a JSON file (`questions.json`) as input.
 The JSON file should contain a list of dictionaries, where each dictionary represents an FAQ.
 Each dictionary should include a `question_text` field.

+Adding a new line
+- This project is using LLMS for clusteting

 ## Dependencies